at gmail.com

 Recent Shows and Projects

-Water, CA , an online collection of essays and art projects edited by Nicole Antebi and Enid Baxter Blader, is finally out!
+Water, CA, an online collection of essays and art projects edited by Nicole Antebi and Enid Baxter Blader, 2010

-Owen Driggs capsule for Performing Public Space at the Casa del Tunel in Tijuana
+Owen Driggs capsule and photos from Performing Public Space at the Casa del Tunel in Tijuana, 2010

-Planting poppies on York Boulevard, in the trailer for the Miroslav Mandic film about Johnny Appleseed, Searching for Johnny, which premiered at the Sarajevo Film Festival, 2009, and also showed at a festival in Athens
+Planting poppies on York Boulevard, in the trailer for the Miroslav Mandic film about Johnny Appleseed, Searching for Johnny, which has shown at film festivals in Sarajevo and Athens

-An Atlas of Radical Cartography edited by Lize Mogel and Alex Bhaghat is a sharp and provocative book, and the related exhibition continues to travel the world
+An Atlas of Radical Cartography edited by Lize Mogel and Alex Bhaghat is in its third printing and soon to be released in Spanish translation

 Press

-Jocelyn Chui reports on my visit to Colin Lingle's communications class at University of Washington
+Jocelyn Chui reports on my visit to Colin Lingle's communications class at University of Washington, 2009

 Peter Frank ties together street art and high art in Angeleno Interiors, Fall 2008.